camunda-community-hub/.github/profile/README.md

 ## Share your work
 We highly encourage you to share about your extension, its wider impact for the open source community, and what made you decide to build a community extension.
 We have the following platforms available:

-* [Camunda Marketplace](https://marketplace.camunda.com/): Submit your connectors, process blueprints, and ideas for future resources to the Marketplace.
+* [Camunda Marketplace](https://marketplace.camunda.com/): Submit your Connectors, process blueprints, and ideas for future resources to the Marketplace.
 * [GitHub Discussions - Share Your Work](https://github.com/orgs/camunda-community-hub/discussions/categories/share-your-work)
 * [Camunda forum - Community Extensions](https://forum.camunda.io/c/community-extensions/13)
 * [BPMN.io forum](https://forum.bpmn.io/)